-Part 2 of the Common Criteria defines the dependency of "Cryptographic operation (FCS_COP.1)" on "Import of user data without security attributes (FDP_ITC.1)" or "Import of user data with security attributes (FDP_ITC.2)" or "Cryptographic key generation (FCS_CKM.1)".
+237 Part 2 of the Common Criteria defines the dependency of "Cryptographic operation (FCS_COP.1)" on "Import of user data without security attributes (FDP_ITC.1)" or "Import of user data with security attributes (FDP_ITC.2)" or "Cryptographic key generation (FCS_CKM.1)".
 In this particular TOE, both "Cryptographic key generation (FCS_CKM.1)" and "Import of user data without security attributes (FDP_ITC.1) [Loader]" may be used for the purpose of creating cryptographic keys, but also, the ES has all possibilities to implement its own creation function, in conformance with its security policy.

-- Part 2 of the Common Criteria defines the dependency of "Cryptographic operation (FCS_COP.1)" and "Cryptographic key generation (FCS_CKM.1)" on "Cryptographic key destruction (FCS_CKM.4)".
+- 238 Part 2 of the Common Criteria defines the dependency of "Cryptographic operation (FCS_COP.1)" and "Cryptographic key generation (FCS_CKM.1)" on "Cryptographic key destruction (FCS_CKM.4)".
 In this particular TOE, there is no specific function for the destruction of the keys.
 The ES has all possibilities to implement its own destruction function, in conformance with its security policy.
-Therefore, FCS_CKM.4 is not defined in this ST. - Part 2 of the Common Criteria defines the dependency of "Management of security attributes (FMT_MSA.1) [Loader]" and "Static attribute initialisation (FMT_MSA.3) [Loader]" on "Security roles (FMT_SMR.1) [Loader]".
+Therefore, FCS_CKM.4 is not defined in this ST. - 239 Part 2 of the Common Criteria defines the dependency of "Management of security attributes (FMT_MSA.1) [Loader]" and "Static attribute initialisation (FMT_MSA.3) [Loader]" on "Security roles (FMT_SMR.1) [Loader]".
 This dependency is considered to be satisfied, because the access control defined for the loader is not role-based but enforced for each subject.
-Therefore, there is no need to identify roles in form of a Security Functional Requirement "FMT_SMR.1".
+Therefore, there is no need to identify roles in form of a Security Functional Requirement "FMT_SMR.1". - 240 Part 2 of the Common Criteria defines the dependency of "Static attribute initialisation (FMT_MSA.3) [APPLI_FWL]" on "Management of security attributes (FMT_MSA.1)" and "Security roles (FMT_SMR.1)".
+For this particular instantiation of the access control attributes aimed at protecting a protected application code and data from unauthorised accesses, the security attributes are only static, initialized at product start.
+Therefore, there is no need to identify management capabilities and associated roles in form of Security Functional Requirements "FMT_MSA.1" and "FMT_SMR.1".